Riding the Trend or Protecting Profits | Lexington Realty Trust (LXP)

-Lexington Realty Trust (NYSE:LXP) went up by 1.09% from its latest closing price compared to the recent 1-year high of $12.08.
-The company’s stock price has collected 2.67% of gains in the last five trading sessions.
+Lexington Realty Trust (NYSE:LXP) went up by 0.19% from its latest closing price compared to the recent 1-year high of $12.08.
+The company’s stock price has collected -4.74% of loss in the last five trading sessions.
 Press Release reported on 02/18/21 that Lexington Realty Trust Reports Fourth Quarter 2020 Results

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.